Iceland: Administrative divisions

 The redistricting change was made to balance the weight of different districts of the country, since previously a vote cast in the sparsely populated areas around the country would count much more than a vote cast in the Reykjavík city area.
 The imbalance between districts has been reduced by the new system, but it still exists.

 Sixty-two municipalities in Iceland govern local matters like schools, transport, and zoning.
 These are the actual second-level subdivisions of Iceland, as the constituencies have no relevance except in elections and for statistical purposes.
-Reykjavík is by far the most populous municipality, about four times more populous than Kópavogur, the second largest.
+Reykjavík is by far the most populous municipality, about four times more populous than Kópavogur, the second largest, which is itself a suburb of Reykjavík.